Pasadena Visitation Lawyer

 Visitation and Parenting Plans

-Our lawyers know how complicated it can be to develop a custody and visitation schedule around busy work schedules and school calendars.
+Our family law attorneys know how complicated it can be to develop a custody and visitation schedule around busy work schedules and school calendars.
 We can work with you to incorporate a visitation schedule into your parenting plan or your divorce agreement.
 We want to emphasize that parents cannot decide to deny visitation based on issues like child support nonpayment or other financial concerns.
 When it is necessary, California law does permit supervised visitation in family situations involving violence or substance abuse.

 Modifying Child Custody Orders